aws-samples/aws-rds-sqlserver-2014-upgrade/README.md

 # What this Automation Tool does  ?

-When you go through the SQL RDS Major version In Place upgrade journey by following this https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.SQLServer.html , you will need to follow series of manual process in order to perform a successful in place upgrade.
+When you go through the SQL RDS Major version In Place upgrade journey by following [Major Version Upgrade](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.SQLServer.html) , you will need to follow series of manual process in order to perform a successful in place upgrade.
 For example Copy paramter group,option group and there is no AWS CLI command to perform this task in a automated way.

 This process is a single-click deployment that will enable customers perform the task successfully with few user inputs.